alanzty/2048/README.md

 ### Objective

 Slide the tiles on the board to combine them and create a tile with the number 2048.
+The advanced players can keep going for 4096 and 8192.
 The game ends when no more moves are possible.

 ### Rules